 On your third day of exploring Bergen, it is time to get to know some of the region’s famed Norwegian fjords.
 The best way to do so in a day is by taking a fjord cruise from Bergen.

 Norway’s fjords are by far the top natural attractions to witness while travelling in Scandinavia.
 And there is no better place in Norway to do so than Bergen.
-After all, the city gets its nickname “gateway to the fjords” for a reason.
-Bergen is situated a short boat ride away from the two largest fjords in Western Norway; the Sognefjord, and the Hardangerfjord.

 Your fjord cruise will begin in the city’s harbour near Bryggen.
-Leaving Bergen, you will journey along the coastline, gaining new perspectives of the city and its surrounding villages.
-You’ll pass small occupied islands, adorable towns in the most unlikely of places, and even some fantastic waterfalls.
-Eventually, you will find yourself right out amongst the fjords, passing through narrow channels with towering fjords on either side.
+They journey along the coastline where you’ll pass small occupied islands, adorable towns in the most unlikely of places, and even some fantastic waterfalls.

 There are numerous fjord cruise options to choose from, taking you to different locations amongst the fjords and with varying lengths of time.
 You can do a half-day or a full-day cruise.
 They can include a simple boat trip or you can add in activities like biking and hiking.